newton-c/Learn_R_from_STATA/Linear_Regression.Rmd

 ## Which way should you write your model?
 Starting with `attach(stata.data)` is likely to be most comfortable for STATA users.
 This method loads a single dataframe into the environment (in this case stata.data) and now any variable you reference is assumed to belong to that dataframe.
 If you call a variable that doesn't exist in the dataframe, you see the message `Error in eval(predvars, data, env) : object 'variable' not found` where `'variable'` is that name of the non-existant variable you tried to call.

 If you want to switch to another dataframe, you simply write `detach(stata.data)` and then attach another dataframe (i.e. `attach(stata.data2)`).
 Note that `detach()` will not remove the data from the environment, it only removes it from being the default for calling variables.
-If you want to remove the data completly, type `rm(stata.data)`.
+If you want to remove the data from the environment, type `rm(stata.data)`.

 While this may be the most similar to the way you're used to working with dataframes in STATA, one of the advantages of R is that you can work with various different dataframes at the same time.
 You can alsways indicate which dataframe a variable belongs to by writeing `dataframe$variable`.
 This is seen in the second example above and is quite specific, but requires specifying the dataframe for every variable.
 This can be tedious.
 Adding `data = dataframe` is a nice balance where you only have to specify the data once per model, but you can still access different dataframes without constantly typing `detach()` and `attach()`.